andlab-um/MT-EEG-dataset/README.md

 ### EEG analysis (`2_eeg`)

-Change the data path to the path in your computer again you can run it smoothly. `*_preprocessing.m` will generate preprocessed data for further use, and the rest files will do the analysis and visualization.
+Change the data path to the path in your computer again you can run it smoothly. `*_preprocessing.m` will generate preprocessed data for further use, and the rest scripts will do the analysis and visualization.

 ## References